pascalgrimaud/generator-jhipster-docker/README.md

 #### 3.3.5 - Start in dev profile

-You can use this variable environment **JHIPSTER_SPRING** to redefine all options to spring-boot when starting the JHipster application.
+You can use this variable environment **JHIPSTER_SPRING** to redefine all spring-boot properties when starting the JHipster application.
 For example, you can start this application in dev profile, without ElasticSearch and MySQL.
 The application will use H2 database:

 ```yaml
 jhipster-app: